siddharthi865/reactjs-interview-questions-and-answers/set-18/README.md

 ## Question 1.
 How do you implement infinite scrolling with IntersectionObserver?

+## Question 2.
+How do you implement a debounce function in React?

+## Question 3.
+How do you memoize a component that receives multiple props?

+## Question 4.
+How do you implement a multi-select dropdown with checkboxes?

+## Question 5.
+How do you implement conditional animations in React?

 ## Question 6.
 How do you share state between deeply nested components without props drilling?

 ## Question 7.
 How do you implement drag-and-drop reordering of a list?